Researchers Announce The Discovery Of Two New Planetary Systems That Harbor Three Planets The Size Of Earth

 It is being reported that when it comes to the temperature of the three planets that are the same size as Earth, this is where the similarity ends as they would almost certainly have surface temperatures that are much higher than our planet owing to the intense radiation given by the red dwarf star they orbit.

-According to SciTech Daily, John Grunsfeld from NASA’s Science Mission Directorate explained that the Kepler spacecraft has yielded many surprises, and with the discovery of three new rocky planets we may be closer now to learning whether these other planetary systems may harbor life of some kind.
+According to SciTech Daily, John Grunsfeld, from NASA’s Science Mission Directorate, explained that the Kepler spacecraft has yielded many surprises, and with the discovery of three new rocky planet,s we may be closer now to learning whether these other planetary systems may harbor life of some kind.

 “The Kepler spacecraft has certainly turned out to be a rock star of science.
 The discovery of these rocky planets in the habitable zone brings us a bit closer to finding a place like home.
 It is only a matter of time before we know if the galaxy is home to a multitude of planets like Earth, or if we are a rarity.”